Picture Exchange Communication System: Effectiveness

 An initial concern was that PECS might delay or inhibit speech development.
-However, a recent review of several peer-reviewed studies found that "there is no evidence within the reviewed studies to suggest that PECS inhibited speech; to the contrary, if any effect was observed, it was facilitative rather than inhibitory."
-When difficulties do arise, it is often due to a lack of powerful reinforcers and/or trainer error.
-A systematic review of interventions for children with autism spectrum disorder reported that use of PECS resulted in short-term improvement in word acquisition, but the effects were not maintained over time.
+However, a 2010 review of several peer-reviewed studies found that "there is no evidence within the reviewed studies to suggest that PECS inhibited speech; to the contrary, if any effect was observed, it was facilitative rather than inhibitory."
+A systematic review of interventions for autistic children reported that use of PECS resulted in short-term improvement in word acquisition, but the effects were not maintained over time.

-Evidence from meta-analyses indicate that PECS does not result in equal communicative outcomes for all children with ASD.
-PECS training appears to have the most beneficial effects for younger learners.
-Research also relays that the use of PECS as a communication intervention may yield more effectiveness in children that have challenges with sustaining joint attention.
-In addition, evidence of maintenance and generalization effects of functional communication gains achieved through PECs training has been mixed.
-Research indicates that "PECS is probably best used as an initial intervention to teach manding and the basic elements of what is a communicative exchange," and is not the best selection "for a long-term intervention as it does not address question asking and may be better implemented as part of a multimodal system for when picture communications are more socially appropriate."
+A 2012 meta-analysis suggested that PECS may be more effective for children who have difficulty sustaining joint attention.
+A 2010 meta-analysis found mixed evidence that PECS improves aspects of functional communication related to maintenance and generalization.
+A 2008 meta-analysis stated, "PECS is probably best used as an initial intervention to teach requesting and the basic elements of what is a communicative exchange."
+The meta-analysis further concluded that PECS was not well suited for longterm use, "as it does not address question asking and may be better implemented as part of a multimodal system for when picture communications are more socially appropriate."